MagicPoulp/display_vulkan_from_kotlin_or_swift/README.md

 # Introduction

-It is possible to shows a Vulkan rendered surface, in a part of the screen, from Kotlin or Swift, and not just in pure C/C++, or Objective-C.
+It is possible to show a Vulkan rendered surface, in a part of the screen, from Kotlin or Swift, and not just in pure C/C++, or Objective-C.

+Vulkan can improve the frame rate, and save the batteries.

 kotlin: